okikio/native/packages/native/README.md

 # @okikio/native

-The framework that encourages performance, modern technologies, and great user experiences.
+`@okikio/native` the framework that encourages performance, modern technologies, and great user experiences.
 The idea behind `@okikio/native` is that it acts as the core to the `native` initiative, it combines all the other package into it a core package that is ~7 KB (minified & compressed).

-`@okikio/native` is a guideline on how to create great web experiences, that integrate into the system in use by the user and feel like a cohesive and native experience.
+`@okikio/native` is a guideline on how to create great web experiences that integrate into the system in a way that feels like a cohesive and native experience.

-The idea behind it is that when an application feels native it integrates well into prior systems and `just works` and  works well.
-So, for example, a dark mode that follows the entire system.
-The `just works` is the key aspect of the framework, it should work without the user skipping a bit of whatever task they are aiming to complete.
+The idea behind it is that, when an app feels native, it means that it integrates well into the systems and `just works`, so, for example, a dark mode that follows the entire system.
+The `just works` aspect is key to the framework, it should work without the user skipping a beat.

 On the web this boils down to being performant, efficient, and smooth.